Flow-Moment-Company/flow-moment-contracts/README.md

 The other types that are defined in `TopShot` are as follows:

- - `Play`: A struct type that holds most of the metadata for the Moments.
+ -`Play`: A struct type that holds most of the metadata for the Moments.
     All plays in Top Shot will be stored and modified in the main contract.
- - `SetData`: A struct that contains constant information about sets in Top Shot like the name, the series, the id, and such.
+ -`SetData`: A struct that contains constant information about sets in Top Shot
+    like the name, the series, the id, and such.
- - `Set`: A resource that contains variable data for sets and the functionality to modify sets, like adding and retiring plays, locking the set, and minting Moments from the set.
+ -`Set`: A resource that contains variable data for sets
+    and the functionality to modify sets,
+    like adding and retiring plays, locking the set, and minting Moments from the set.
- - `MomentData`: A struct that contains the metadata associated with a Moment. instances of it will be stored in each Moment.
+ -`MomentData`: A struct that contains the metadata associated with a Moment.
+    instances of it will be stored in each Moment.
- - `NFT`: A resource type that is the NFT that represents the Moment highlight a user owns.
+ -`NFT`: A resource type that is the NFT that represents the Moment
+    highlight a user owns.
 It stores its unique ID and other metadata.
 This is the collectible object that the users store in their accounts.
- - `Collection`: Similar to the `NFTCollection` resource from the NFT example, this resource is a repository for a user's Moments.
+ -`Collection`: Similar to the `NFTCollection` resource from the NFT
+    example, this resource is a repository for a user's Moments.
 Users can withdraw and deposit from this collection and get information about the contained Moments.
- - `Admin`: This is a resource type that can be used by admins to perform various acitions in the smart contract like starting a new series, creating a new play or set, and getting a reference to an existing set.
+ -`Admin`: This is a resource type that can be used by admins to perform
+    various acitions in the smart contract like starting a new series, creating a new play or set, and getting a reference to an existing set.

 Metadata structs associated with plays and sets are stored in the main smart contract and can be queried by anyone.
 For example, If a player wanted to find out the name of the team that the player represented in their Moment plays for, they would call a public function in the `TopShot` smart contract called `getPlayMetaDataByField`, providing, from their owned Moment, the play and field that they want to query.
 They can do the same with information about sets.

 The power to create new plays, sets, and Moments rests with the owner of the `Admin` resource.

 Admins create plays and sets which are stored in the main smart contract,